-Backup/Restore File Name: System uses default file name.
+Backup/Restore File Name: Please type the correct file name of the configuration file.

 Configuration File: The configuration file of the switch is a pure text file.
 You can open it by word/txt read file.
 You can also modify the file, add/remove the configuration settings, and then restore back to the switch.